vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 * test_strtod

 First, I bet on a libc change on FreeBSD.
-Then, I found that test_strtod fails on FreeBSD using clang 4.0, but pass using clang 3.8.
+Then, I found that test_strtod fails on FreeBSD using clang 4.0, but pass on FreeBSD using clang 3.8.

-I started to bisect the code using a subset of ``Python/dtoa.c``:
+I started to bisect the code on Linux using a subset of ``Python/dtoa.c``:

-* Start: 2,876 lines
+* Start (integrated in CPython code base): 2,876 lines
-* dtoa2.c: 2,865 lines
+* dtoa2.c (standalone): 2,865 lines
 * dtoa5.c: 50 lines

 Extract of dtoa5.c::